 If the presence of the animal was not mentionned on beforehand, the price payable at the airport is increased by an administrative cost of € 7,50 (+/- 84 MAD) per animal and per leg. (*)

 A guide dog is always allowed to travel in the passenger compartment, regardless of the weight (with the necessary equipment.
 But not possible on flights from/to Cabo Verde Islands).
-However, it must be kept on a leash and be muzzled.
+However, it must be kept on a leash.